I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 Rita is a proper cyclist and she said she had never fallen off a bike before.

-I was just about getting to grips with cycling on one bike, I can’t imagine having to bring along another too, but Lia did it like it was nothing!
+I was just about getting to grips with cycling on one bike, I can’t imagine having to bring along another too – but Lia made it look easy!

 Coen phoned me to say that Lia and the group had left to head to the cable car and that if we wanted to we could walk to the cable car and meet them there.